 Disconnect the Heating Element

-- Carefully disconnect each space wire connector from the heating element.
+Carefully disconnect each spade wire connector from the heating element.
 You may be able to pull them off with your fingers, or you can use needle-nose pliers.
 Pull only on the metal connector; never pull on the wire itself, or you risk damaging it or separating it from its connector.

 Install the New Heating Element

-- Install the new oven element by sliding each wire connector onto one of the element probes.
-Use pliers, if necessary, to force the wire connectors onto the probes and make sure they are fully inserted into the connectors.
+Install the new oven element by sliding each wire connector onto one of the element probes.
+Use pliers, if necessary, to force the wire connectors onto the probes and make sure they are fully inserted.

 Slide the element into place so the mounting bracket is against the oven wall and the screw holes are aligned.

 Reattach the Mounting Plate and Test the Oven

-- Secure the element's mounting plate to the back wall of the over with the mounting screws.
+Secure the element's mounting plate to the back wall of the oven with the mounting screws.
 Make sure the screws are firmly anchored.

-- Put the bottom drawer back into place (if you removed it) and return the oven racks back to the oven.
+If you removed the bottom drawer, slide it back into place.
+Return the oven racks to the oven.